ebolblga/segmented-display-editor/README.md

 > I have no relation to the Yal website - if API changes or the site goes down, you will loose font generation feature.

 After clicking the button you will be redirected to the Yal website.
 Click "_Menu_" button and then "_Import settings_" and choose downloaded `yal-settings.json` file.
 Next click "_Pick image_" button and choose `character-map.png` file.
 Now you can edit some metadata and generate the font in TTF or OTF formats.

+**Misc**

+Favicon gets updated dynamically to display all your segments overlaid in additive blend mode.

 ## Examples